ayucd/why-would-you-do-that/README.md

  ```
  * The agents can possess any number of “food-values” starting from 0.
 At the end of the day, if the agent has more than 1 food-value, it gets to choose if it prefers to share it with other needy agents or keep just it for itself.
 * Each agent is checked for food at night and three special cases can arise:
-   * Case 1: 0 food-value: If it has no food it is very much likely to get eliminated.
+   * Case 1 : 0 food-value: If it has no food it is very much likely to get eliminated.
 It will not get eliminated if it manages to acquire food from a cooperating/sharing agent (see the next case).
-   * Case 2: Greater than 1 food-value: If the agent has more than 1 unit of food, it can decide whether it will share its food or not based on its own strategy; and its decision will also be based upon the past strategies of the agent-at-mercy (needy agent).
+   * Case 2 : Greater than 1 food-value: If the agent has more than 1 unit of food, it can decide whether it will share its food or not based on its own strategy; and its decision will also be based upon the past strategies of the agent-at-mercy (needy agent).
-   * Case 3: Greater than 2 food-values: In this case, the agent is provided with the ability to reproduce.
+   * Case 3 : Greater than 2 food-values: In this case, the agent is provided with the ability to reproduce.
 It can decide whether it will reproduce or not based on a fixed probability provided by us for the model.

+# PART A : Drawing conclusions on what sharing strategy thrives the best in our environment